 Why School Spirit is Important

 Investing in school spirit is important because it fosters an atmosphere of unity in a school.
 It influences students to take pride in their school and appreciate the common ground they share.
-Beyond the surface effects of sizable game-day crowds and boisterous pep rallies, school spirit is a foundation for a positive learning environment.
+Beyond the surface effects of sizable game-day crowds and boisterous pep rallies, school spirit is a foundation for a positive learning environment and school culture.
 Students are more willing to work hard and exhibit upright citizenship when they believe in their school.

 How to Boost School Spirit for Homecoming